b-k/py1040/Readme.md

 ### Quick start

+0. Build it, via `make`.
+This will pull a copy of 1040.js [ See `https://b-k.github.io/1040.js` for the attractive front end], and generate Python versions of the forms.
-1. Run `python3 taxes.py`.
-It will generate a file named `interview.py`.
+1. Run `python3 taxes.py`, which will generate a file named `interview.py`.
 2. Open `interview.py` in your text editor, and follow the instructions to provide information about your tax situation.
 3. Run `python3 taxes.py` again.
 It will generate `inform.py`.